Bickii/CarManagementSystem2/README.md

 ## Description

-To run the application we need a few steps.
+In order to run the application, we need to perform the following steps:

 1. We need to open a terminal of the main pom.xml file for the whole project and use the command "mvn clean install".